WEJS

-WEJS (1600 AM) is a classic country radio station in Jersey Shore, Pennsylvania, United States branded "Bigfoot Legends."
-WEJS' first air date was August 1, 1979.
+WEJS (1600 AM) is a classic country radio station in licensed to Jersey Shore, Pennsylvania, United States, and serving the Williamsport area.
+The station is owned by Seven Mountains Media.

 WEJS previously programmed a mix of general-interest and conservative talk radio from Salem Radio Network and Westwood One, alongside sports talk from Fox Sports Radio.
 The station also carries high school sports, Pennsylvania College of Technology athletics, and national sports from Sports USA Radio Network.

 History

 The then-WJSA was originally an AM-only radio station authorized to operate during the daytime at 1600 on the dial.
 Though not in a Christian format, the station aired some daily devotional programs.
 In the fall of 1980, the station's owner, Williamsport businessman Ken Breon, sought the help of John Hogg, seeking his expertise in broadcasting engineering and programming.
 Within the year, Hogg was made General Manager.
 Under Hogg's management and with Breon's agreement and involvement, the station changed the format to full-time Christian programming.
 The AM station also extended its hours of operation and improved coverage.